snehilmodani/angular-form-component/README.md

  * checkbox
  * autocomplete

-Chekout the [example](https://snehilmodani.github.io/angular-form-component/) utill the readme is updated:
+Chekout the [example](https://snehilmodani.github.io/angular-form-component/) untill the readme is updated.